Sgt. Pepper's Lonely Hearts Club Band (film): Plot

 The town of Heartland, now cleaned up and the instruments returned, holds an elaborate funeral for Strawberry ("Golden Slumbers"/"Carry That Weight").
 The depressed Billy attempts to get Strawberry off his mind ("The Long and Winding Road"); when he cannot, the Hendersons worry for him ("A Day in the Life").
 Billy finally attempts suicide by jumping from a rooftop.
 Before he can hit the ground, in a form of Deus ex machina, the Sgt.
-Pepper weather vane atop City Hall comes to life (Billy Preston).
+Pepper weather vane atop City Hall comes to life.
 Wielding magical lightning bolts, the weather vane catches Billy and reverses his suicide attempt, then dances through the town square ("Get Back"), transforming Mustard and the Brute into a bishop and a monk, Mustard's van into a Volkswagen Beetle, and Dougie and Lucy into a priest and nun.
 The weather vane restores Strawberry to life and transforms the Hendersons' mourning suits into shiny new uniforms.

 In the finale, the cast appears with numerous celebrities in a tribute to the original Beatles album cover ("Sgt.
 Pepper's Lonely Hearts Club Band (Finale)").